 Along with the cheering, my parents gave me two juxtaposed confidences.
 They seemed in opposition to each other.
-If I hadn't lived it, I might not think these two things can happen at the same time, but I know they can, because they did.
-I'm not sure how they did it, but I grew up certain of these two things:
+If I hadn't lived it, I might not think these two things can happen at the same time, but I know they can because they did.
+I'm not sure how my parents did it, but I grew up certain of these two things:

 1. My parents were irrationally positive about my abilities.

 All of my life I've felt sure that, given enough work and time, I could accomplish most anything I wanted to.
 You know the song, Wind Beneath My Wings??
 My parents.
 For sure.
 They had a lot of confidence in my ability to be really good at the things I did.

 2. My parents were realistic about my limitations.